Tuna-Onguner/Bilkent/README.md

 - Homework 1
 - Homework 2
 - Project 1
-- Project 2
 - Project 3
 - Project 4

-Note that the project #2 is partially completed.
+Note that the project #2 is not shared beacuse I was failed to do it.

 ## CS 353: Database Systems
 Required Language: SQL<br/>